Click Fraud 101: What You Should Know about Invalid Clicks in 2025

 While a lot of ad fraud is committed using bot programs that fill out forms and generate fake leads, those aren’t the only tools that fraudsters use.
-To make their click fraud and other ad fraud schemes even harder to identify, fraudsters may also use human fraud farms (a.k.a. click farms) to conduct their schemes.
+To make their click fraud and other ad fraud schemes even harder to identify, fraudsters may also use human fraud farms (or. click farms) to conduct their schemes.

-What Is Click Fraud?
+What is Click Fraud?

 Click fraud is when bots, malware, or a human fraudster intentionally generates a bogus click on paid ads and links to steal money from pay-per-click advertisers or to exhaust an advertisers’ campaign budget.

-What Is a Click Farm?
+What is a Click Farm?

 A click farm is a fraud organization that leverages large groups of cheap workers to manually click on paid ads online.